Mincka/PowUI/README.md

    Enter your Powens credentials (API URL, Users Token, Client ID and Client Secret) in PowUI's configuration wizard.

 5. **Set Up a User:**
    Create a user through PowUI's interface.
 This user will be used to aggregate and access banking data.
+Each user needs to have a *permanent user access token*.
+It's created automatically for new users and it can be modified or renewed at a later time.

 6. **Add New Bank Connections:**
    Follow the connection wizard in PowUI to add your bank accounts:
-   - Go to the Connection Manager at the bottom of the page
-   - Click "Add New Connection"
-   - Follow the setup wizard to connect your bank accounts
    - Create a new connection for each bank you want to aggregate (make sure the `Connector` is `Activated` in Powens).

+   Additional connections can be added later:
+   - Go to the Connection Manager at the bottom of the page.
+   - Click "Add New Connection".

+7. 🎉 **Setup Completed**
+   You can check the accounts balance and the latest transactions.
+   Powens automatically refreshes the values periodically in the background.

 ## 🚀 Getting Started